 Your account will be charged a $25 fee for any check returned unpaid for any reason.
 There are no exceptions to this policy.

 If your check is returned unpaid by your bank, you may only use credit cards, bank checks or money orders as methods of payment to Harvard Summer School or Harvard Extension School for one year.

 If you stop payment on a check, you are no longer eligible to pay by check.

 Invalid Credit Cards and Credit Card Chargebacks

-- If you use a credit card without the cardholder’s knowledge or permission, you are removed from your course(s) immediately, and you may face prosecution.
+- If you use a credit card without the cardholder’s knowledge or permission, you may be removed from your course(s) and, if applicable, and you may face prosecution.